 }

-function to append multiple elements into a base slice and result a new slice.
+append function to append multiple elements into a base slice and result a new slice.
 The result new slice contains the elements of the base slice and the appended elements.
-Please note, the base slice is not modified by the append
+Please note, the base slice is not modified by the append function call.
+Surely, if we expect (and often in practice), we can assign the result slice to the base slice to modify the base slice.

-function and the subslice feature introduced below together to achieve this goal.
+append function and the subslice feature introduced below together to achieve this goal.
 Slice element deletions and insertions will be demoed in the below more slice manipulations section.
-Here, the following example only shows how to use the append
+Here, the following example only shows how to use the append function.

-append
+append function:

 package main